breadsystems/rtc-scheduler/README.md

 * Click **Get Care** to test out the intake process.
 * Visit `/comrades` to test out the admin

+##### Security settings in dev

+In a development environment, it's possible to disable backend authentication in case you are not actively testing that feature.
+You can disable authentication altogether by setting `:dev-disable-auth true`.
+You can also disable anti-XSRF protection with `:dev-disable-anti-forgery true`.

+Obviously you should never override the default values for these in production.

 #### Tests